 Lets Study Training Services offers you all the tools you need to succeed in the Regulatory Examinations.

 The FSB advises candidates to spend at least three months preparing for the examination.
 The good news is that if you are an experienced adviser, you will no doubt be familiar with some of the legislative content.

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are important as they specify the content of the examinations, in that they seek to explain what the examination questions will be testing.
-All examination questions are based on the content as set out and in addition the Preparation Guides draw up precisely where you can find the appropriate details in the legislation.
+The Preparation Guides are indispensable as they specify the content of the exams, because they seek to describe what the examination questions will be testing.
+All examination questions are based on the material as set out and in addition the Preparation Guides map out exactly where you can discover the pertinent info in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-One can not expect to be checked on legislation without having read the legislation.
-By checking out the legislation you will get used to the definitions, terminology and the way in which the legislation is drafted.
-Checking out the legislation will assist you to translate the questions properly.
+One can not anticipate to be checked on legislation without having read the legislation.
+By checking out the legislation you will get used to the definitions, terminology and the way in which the legislation is prepared.
+Reading the legislation will assist you to translate the questions correctly.